Why Does My Cane Corso’s Stink [In Detail Guide]

 Are You Cleaning Your Cane Corso's Ears Regularly

-Cleaning your cane Corso’s ears regularly is important to keep their health and well-being.
+Cleaning your cane and Corso’s ears regularly is essential to keep their health and well-being.
 To begin with, it is crucial to clean their ears before doing any ear cleaning.
 You can use a povidone-iodine solution or gently wipe their ears clean with a towel.
-When it comes to ear cleaning, you should use only mild, safe ear cleaners.
+It would be best to use only mild, safe ear cleaners for ear cleaning.

 Before cleaning your cane Corso’s ears, using a pipette, it’s a good idea to clean the dirt from the outer ear and inject one drop of lukewarm vegetable fat in each ear.
 Smelly ears usually indicate health issues such as yeast infection, bacteria, or allergies, so you must take them seriously.
 Regularly cleaning your cane Corso’s ears can help prevent the accumulation of mud, debris, and earwax that can lead to long-term damage.